paulkienitz/Lugi/README.md

 In the case of the windows folder, this was produced with the MSVC script.
 In the case of the unix folder, this was produced with the clang script, with the implicit target being `x86_64-pc-linux-gnu`.
 (A target of `aarch64-unknown-linux-android24` has also been tested.)
+In the case of the emscripten folder... fun fact: the .wasm file uploaded here was actually compiled on my phone, not my PC, though that should make no difference to the result.

 Each executable attempts to load and save high scores in a file within its own home directory.
 In some cases on legacy platforms, it may be unable to determine this directory.